tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-vm-watch.md

 }
 ```

-Similarly, to enable an optional group signal with name `hardware`, and disable signals with name `process` and `dns`, specify such names under the `enabledOptionalSignals` and `disabledSignals` as shown below:
+Similarly, to enable an optional group signal with name `hardware_health_monitor`, and disable signals with name `process` and `dns`, specify such names under the `enabledOptionalSignals` and `disabledSignals` as shown below:

 ```
 {